How to edit your volunteering page

 - Block 3 text

-In term one, students are required to attend weekly meetings where they work in small groups to prepare the presentations.
+In term 1, students are required to attend weekly meetings where they work in small groups to prepare the presentations.
 The meetings will start on Wednesday, 16th October (Week 3) at 3-4pm in MS.03 (Zeeman, second floor).

 At the end of term 1, the presentations should be completed and include a range of fun activities for the pupils.

 Remember, all activities related to the UNICEF Schools Project (including the weekly meetings, the tutoring itself, the travel time to and from schools) can be logged on your Hours Log in order to receive a Warwick Volunteers Certificate.